mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Study Guide/variable_scope.md

 - When trying to reference a constant from an unconnected class through, a `NameError` is raised as the class is not part of the lexical search and not included in the constant lookup path.

 - Unlike class and instance variables, we can reach into the another unconnected class and reference a constant defined in that class.
 We have to tell Ruby where to search for the constant by using the `::` operator.
-It is called the namespace resolution operator.
+It is called the constant resolution operator.

 ## Inheritance and Variable Scope